Master how to clean a microwave in under ten minutes with our expert step-by-step guide.

 When you move onto the interior, don’t just focus on the walls.
 The round plate can also benefit from a bit of regular TLC.
 “Remove the round plate and give it a clean in warm, soapy water,” Lynsey recommends.
 “If the spinning arms come off, do the same with them as well before putting them back securely.”

 She continued, “My top tip for cleaning your microwave is to grab a microwave-safe bowl, fill it with water and add in four lemon slices.
-Pop it in the microwave on full power for five minutes.
 Lemon is a grease fighter, and this method and will loosen any built-up grime and grease, and will target every wall of your microwave, including the inner roof.”

 3. Remove lingering odors

-Lighter food odors can also be tackled with baking soda; simply pop a bowl filled with it into your microwave, close the door and let the baking soda work its magic.
 Stronger scents might require something a little more heavy-duty; odor-eating gels can be found online or in your local supermarket and offer a fuss-free way to deodorize your microwave.
-Simply pop your product in your microwave and leave it to do its thing until you next need to cook!
+Simply pop your product in your microwave and leave it to do its thing until you next need to cook.

 Once you've finished scrubbing and cleaning, it's advised that you leave the microwave door open to let it air out and dry.